The history of African Americans in Durham County, like that of African Americans throughout the United States, is a harrowing, resilient one.

-Following the end of the Civil War, many of Durham's African Americans left the plantations as free persons, carving out their own communities and opportunities.
-They formed the Hayti neighborhood, which, through their efforts, developed into a thriving business and residential district that received national acclaim for empowering African Americans, including written praise from W. E. B. du Bois and Booker T. Washington.
+Following the end of the Civil War, a contingent of Durham's African Americans were able to attempt to establish a safe haven from the continued injustice of sharecropping and Jim Crow, leaving plantations as free persons, and carving out their own communities and opportunities.
+They formed the Hayti neighborhood, which developed into a thriving business and residential district that received national acclaim for empowering African Americans, including written praise from W. E. B. Du Bois and Booker T. Washington.
 Around the same time, efforts were made to provide educational opportunities for blacks, including the founding of Dr. James E. Shepard's National Religious Training School and Chautauqua, which later became North Carolina Central University (NCCU).
+It became the first state-supported liberal arts college for blacks in the nation.

 Another famous Durham civil rights advocate, Dr. Pauli Murray (1910-1985), advocated for gender and racial equality.
-As the first woman to be ordained as an Episcopal priest and first African American to earn a JSD from Yale Law School, Murray was also a trailblazer.
+As the first woman — queer woman, at that — to be ordained as an Episcopal priest and first African American to earn a JSD from Yale Law School, Murray was a trailblazer.
 You can find murals celebrating Murray's life across Durham, in addition to her childhood home, which was named a National Historic Landmark by the Department of the Interior.

 In the decades following, African Americans have made their mark on Durham as entrepreneurs, artists, educators, politicians, and engaged citizens.
 In addition to paving new opportunities and possibilities, they continue the legacy of the people and places that are a permanent part of Durham's heritage.